Your First 6 Months — BJJ Beginner Roadmap

 Goal: Rolling has intention, not just reaction.

-The habits and concepts you build in your first six months become the foundation everything else sits on.
+The habits and concepts built in your first six months become the foundation everything else sits on.
 At month seven, things start to look different.
-Here's what to expect.

 You'll Start to See the Game

 Anticipate setups before they fully develop.
-Feel weight shifts and base changes in real time.
-Know what your opponent wants and start denying it.
-Recognize when a round is going well or poorly — and why.
+Feel weight shifts in real time.
+Know what your opponent wants — and start denying it.
 React without consciously deciding.

 You'll Start to Build a Game

 Identify two or three positions you consistently return to.
-Start linking techniques into sequences intentionally.
+Link techniques into sequences intentionally.
 Have a real answer to "what's your game?"
-Begin thinking about competition if it interests you.
-Start helping newer white belts — which compounds your own growth.
+Begin helping newer white belts — which compounds your own growth.

 The progress you can't see in week 3 shows up clearly in month 7.
 Every class is a deposit.
 The account pays out — but only if you keep making deposits.
-Stay consistent and the game reveals itself to you.
+Stay consistent and the game reveals itself.

 03 — Core Concepts